ZAZ Zaporozhets: ZAZ-965

 The first prototype, the Moskvitch-444, was designed by MZMA in October 1957; it used the same glass for front and rear windows.
 Its ground clearance, on 13 in wheels, was 200 mm.
-The prototype was first powered by a flat twin-cylinder MD-65 engine provided by the Irbitskiy Motorcycle Plant, which was "totally unsuited": it produced only 17.5 hp and lasted only 30,000 km between major overhauls.
+The prototype was first powered by a flat twin-cylinder MD-65 engine provided by the Irbitskiy Motorcycle Plant, which was "totally unsuited": it produced only 17.5 hp-metric and lasted only 30,000 km between major overhauls.
 As a result, a search for another engine was begun, and the success of the VW Type 1's boxer led to a preference for an air-cooled engine, which NAMI (the National Automobile Institute) had on the drawing board.
-Minavtroprom, however, preferred a 23 hp rear-mounted 746 cc V4, the NAMI-G, which had the additional advantage of being developed for the LuAZ-967.
+Minavtroprom, however, preferred a 23 hp-metric rear-mounted 746 cc V4, the NAMI-G, which had the additional advantage of being developed for the LuAZ-967.
 As a result, it had characteristics not common for automobile engines, including a magnesium alloy engine block.
 (This engine, the MeMZ-965, would be built by the Melitopolski Motor Plant, MeMZ.)
 The V4 was a rather unusual engine configuration for an automobile, with its only other notable use in a similar era being in Ford vehicles like the Taunus and Transit van.
 It had the drawback of needing to have the rear of the car redesigned to fit, as well as needing a new rear suspension.
 The influence of the LuAZ designers led to the introduction of independent suspension on all four wheels.
-Its front doors open in a manner like suicide doors, partly to make it more accessible to the disabled.
+Its front doors open in a manner like suicide doors, partly to make it more accessible to disabled people.

 One of the primary differences was that the engine, which featured a V4 layout in place of the Fiat's inline-four, was air-cooled, like the flat-4 engine used by Volkswagen in vehicles like the Beetle and Type 2 microbus.
 The Zaporozhets also featured bigger wheels and front suspension on torsion bars.
 In 1958, the government ordered production of the car in the reformed ZAZ factory, under its final designation ZAZ-965.
 All further production of the car was carried out there.

 The new car was approved for production at the MeMZ factory on the 28th of November, 1958, changing the name to ZAZ (Zaporizhzhia Automobile Building Plant) to reflect the new profile.
 The Zaporizhzhia factory was supplemented with the Mikoyan Diesel-Building Factory in Melitopol, which was part of the Soyuzdiesel combinat.

 The first car, dubbed the ZAZ-965 Zaporozhets, was delivered 12 June 1959, was approved 25 July 1960, and entered production 25 October.
 The Zaporozhets was priced at 1,800 redenominated roubles.

 There was also a car-derived van model for the Soviet post office, the ZAZ-965S, with right-hand drive and blanked-off windows.